DAVID TONKONOGUI MEMORIAL AWARD ("DTMA")

 In 2005, Music of Remembrance ("MOR") established the David Tonkonogui Memorial Award in memory of our beloved friend and inspiring colleague, cellist David Tonkonogui.
 Through this award for young musicians, we recognize the musical and spiritual values that David Tonkonogui expressed through his music and his life.

-DTMA applications can be downloaded.
-(Download here).
+Who is eligible for the Junior DTMA?
+Students in middle school or high school at the time of their application and who reside in Washington State are eligible.
+DTMA applications can be downloaded HERE.
 Two letters of recommendation, a short essay and an audio sample or video of 10 minutes or less must also be submitted.
 Send applications to: info@musicofremembrance.org.
 The subject line of your email must say "DTMA Application."

 2023: Khaos Kook, violin